-The first and arguably the most important feature you should consider when choosing a KPI tracking software is the possibility to connect all your internal and external sources into one single point of access.
+The first and arguably the most important feature you should consider when choosing KPI tracking software is the possibility to connect all your internal and external sources into one single point of access.
 This can be social media data, historical databases, CRM tools data, or any other source of information that is useful for your business.
 By doing so you will be able to perform cross-analysis between the different departments and exceed your KPI analytics goals.

-Among other things, data connectors will also save you and your employees time on manually updating the data as the tool will automatically provide the latest information available for successful KPI monitoring.
+Among other things, data connectors will also save you and your employees time manually updating the data as the tool will automatically provide the latest information available for successful KPI monitoring.

 - User-friendly interface

 In today’s modern world, data analysis is no longer intended only for analysts or data scientists to perform.
-On the contrary, a company that wants to be successful by leveraging the power of its informational needs to invest in software that is accessible for everyone in the company.
+On the contrary, a company that wants to be successful by leveraging the power of its information needs to invest in software that is accessible to everyone in the company.
 For this reason, one of the main features that a KPI tracker should include is a user-friendly interface that will enable anyone from technical to non-technical users to take advantage of the latest insights for better decision-making.

 - Advanced KPI analytics

-Paired up with a user-friendly interface, KPI software should also include advanced analytical features for technical users that want to go an extra mile with the data.
-Being able to perform advanced analysis in distinct databases such as marketing data, CRM, ERP, or common SQL databases such as MySQL, PostgreSQL, Oracle, and MS SQL can lead to deeper insights into the performance of your KPIs and help fine-tune your strategies.
+Paired with a user-friendly interface, KPI software should also include advanced analytical features for technical users that want to go the extra mile with the data.
+Being able to perform advanced analysis in distinct databases such as marketing data, CRM, and ERP, or common SQL databases such as MySQL, PostgreSQL, Oracle, and MS SQL can lead to deeper insights into the performance of your KPIs and help fine-tune your strategies.
 Some of these features could include cross queries, custom fields & expressions, data predictions, and trend analysis, among others.

 - Predictive analytics & AI